Dear reader of ADxS.org, please excuse the disruption.

 is influenced.

-ADHD sufferers are symptomatic of reduced attention and concentration.
+People with ADHD suffer symptomatically from a reduced ability to pay attention and concentrate.
 It is plausible that children who are less able to learn for psychological reasons also suffer limitations in IQ development (regardless of their genetic disposition to intelligence).

-However, these facts cannot be easily reconciled with the statement that the IQ of people with ADHD does not differ from that of people without the disorder.
+However, these facts cannot be easily reconciled with the statement that the IQ of persons with ADHD does not differ from that of people without ADHD.

 2.6.
 Genes shared by ADHD and IQ

-One study reports more than 30 genes with a correlation between ADHD and IQ.29
+One study reports more than 30 genes with a correlation between ADHD and IQ.35

 2.7.
 Intelligence deviation as a relevant factor for ADHD?

-The finding that the IQ of ADHD sufferers on average corresponds to that of non-affected persons does not necessarily mean that intelligence is not a significant influencing factor in relation to ADHD.
+The finding that the IQ of persons with ADHD is on average the same as that of people without ADHD does not necessarily mean that intelligence is not a significant influencing factor in relation to ADHD.

 In the case of schizophrenia, it is known that normally gifted people are affected less frequently, whereas gifted and less gifted people are affected more frequently than average.
-The overall average of those affected may correspond to the overall average (100) - but IQ is still a significant factor.
+The overall average of people with ADHD may again correspond to the overall average (100) - but IQ is still a significant factor.

 Schizophrenia is also highly dependent on dopamine levels.
 The positive symptoms result from a dopamine level that is too high, the negative symptoms from a dopamine level that is too low.
 The negative symptoms show certain parallels to ADHD symptoms.

-Apart from the studies cited by Simchen18 in30, which point to different “IQ types” in ADHD, we are currently unaware of any other specialist publications on such distributions in ADHD.
+Apart from the studies cited by Simchen26 in36 which point to different “IQ types” in ADHD, we are currently unaware of any other specialist publications on such distributions in ADHD.

 It is conceivable that a greater deviation in IQ, both upwards and downwards, represents a stressor in its own right insofar as this “being different” makes it more difficult to belong to groups.
 It is plausible that being an outsider can be a stress factor.
 This is why a differential diagnosis of unrecognized giftedness is common in ADHD.

-ADHD is also a valid construct in connection with high intelligence.
-ADHD and IQ are negatively correlated in almost all phenotypic and cognitive constructs.
-Therefore, IQ should always be considered as a potential moderator in ADHD studies.31
+ADHD is also a valid construct in the context of high intelligence.
+ADHD and IQ are negatively correlated for almost all phenotypic and cognitive constructs.
+Therefore, IQ should always be considered as a potential moderator in ADHD studies.37

 2.8.
 Speculation: Do stress and increased sensitivity train intelligence?